-Sometimes your computer is unable to assign drive letters (like C, D, E) to your storage media.
-Due to this reason, the files on it can’t be accessed.
-To resolve this issue, you can assign the drive letter to your device.
+Your PC can sometimes fail to assign drive letters (like C, D, E) correctly to your storage media.
+As a result, the files on it can’t be accessed.
+One of the solutions to this problem is, manually assigning a drive letter to your storage device.

-Here are the simple steps to fix the corrupted pen drive or memory card by assigning a correct drive letter:
+Follow these steps to fix the corrupted pen drive or memory card by assigning a drive letter:

 - Connect your storage media to your computer.

-- Click Disk Management in the left side and wait for a few seconds so that Windows can load the Virtual disk service.
+- Click Disk Management on the left side and wait for a few seconds so that Windows can load the Virtual disk service.